henrique-trevisan/PDF_Slicer/readme.md

 # PDF Slicer

-PDF Slicer is a Python project designed to help you split and manage PDF files with ease.
+PDF Slicer is a Python project designed to help you split and manage your PDF files with ease.

 ## Features

-- Split PDF files into individual pages
 - Extract specific pages from a PDF
-- Merge multiple PDF files into one

 ## Requirements

 - Python 3.x
-- PyPDF2
+- PyPDF2 library
+- customtkinter library

 ## Installation